SEERNET/developer-docs/docs/chapter-detection-api.md

 Chapter Detection API automatically extracts chapters from a video.
 For each chapter, Optical Character Recognition (OCR) is performed to extract the text in the video frame.
 If the frame is of a slidedeck, title is also extracted.
 Thus generating a 'Table of Contents' metadata for the video.

-> Note: This API is still in alpha release.
+> Note: This API is in alpha release.

 ### POST Request